Dee Bradley Baker's "Basics of Going Pro in V.O."

 Act like a screw up or creep.

-Unwanted advances or offensive jokes.
+Make unwanted advances or offensive jokes.

-Lie to your agent.
-Whine to your agent.
+Lie or whine to your agent.

 Display a complete lack of gratitude to those working with you.